The Last Starfighter

 Story & Plot Summary: The Last Starfighter

-Quick Plot Summary: The Last Starfighter is a Adventure, Science Fiction, Action film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1984, The Last Starfighter is a Adventure, Science Fiction, Action film directed by Nick Castle.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Lance Guest.

 Story Breakdown